$547,811Average Value$327Average Price per Sq Ft21Homes For Sale

 A hip and charming commercial strip

 Small-town charm envelops the neighborhood's main drag of Magazine Street between Louisiana and Washington Avenues.
 "That stretch of Magazine Street, in my opinion, is the best," Walther says.
 "It's very old school, and [the city government] doesn't just let someone move in, drop a modern building and move on."
-Some residents go there to shop for groceries from a location for the local chain Breaux Mart.
+Some residents go there to shop for groceries from a location of the local chain Breaux Mart.
 Others spend their free time having conversations over coffee and beignets from The Vintage.
 Businesses just outside of the neighborhood and scattered throughout its residential areas add further activity.
-Lines often form on Jackson Avenue for Turkey and the Wolf, whose fried bologna sandwich takes the school lunch classic a few steps further with veggies, potato chips and hot mustard.
+Lines often form on Jackson Avenue for Turkey and the Wolf, where the fried bologna sandwich takes the school lunch classic a few steps further with veggies, potato chips and hot mustard.

 Grab some fresh coffee and beignets at the Vintage in the Irish Channel.